Discovering the Mysteries of Tarot: A Journey into Intuition and Archetypes

 - Feb 10

-At its core, tarot is a symbolic language, one that speaks to intuition, psychology, and the universal patterns of human experience.
+At its core, tarot is a symbolic language.
+It speaks to intuition, psychology, and the universal patterns of human experience.
 You don’t need special powers to read tarot.
 You need curiosity, presence, and a willingness to allow intuition to flow.

 A Brief History of Tarot